prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 date:   2025-11-18 # yyyy-mm-dd
 keyword: God of the gaps, science and religion, faith and reason, origin of the universe, fine-tuning argument, abiogenesis, consciousness, scientific discovery, theology
 permalink: "/blog/god-of-the-gaps"
 description: "This article explores the God of the gaps concept, tracing how science has historically provided natural explanations for mysteries once attributed to God.
-We examine today's biggest scientific questions—like the origin of the universe and consciousness—to understand the evolving and complex relationship between faith and reason."
+We examine today's biggest scientific questions-like the origin of the universe and consciousness-to understand the evolving and complex relationship between faith and reason."
 ---

 Ever look up at a thunderstorm and wonder what causes that brilliant flash of lightning?
 For most of us, the answer involves atmospheric pressure and static discharge.
 But for our ancestors, that same flash was something else entirely: a thunderbolt from Zeus, a strike from Thor’s hammer.
 It was an act of God.